There are various ways of getting help, including this FAQ.

 (linear application changing a

-symmetric tensor to a non symmetric tensor)t2tost2<N,Type>
+symmetric tensor to a non-symmetric tensor)t2tost2<N,Type>

 (linear application changing a

-non symmetric tensor to a symmetric tensor)t2tot2<N,Type>
+non-symmetric tensor to a symmetric tensor)t2tot2<N,Type>

-symmetric tensor to a non symmetric tensor)where N
+non-symmetric tensor to a non-symmetric tensor)where N

 is the size for vectors, the number of rows for